Naren-Jegan/CNN-Keras-/.github/ISSUE_TEMPLATE/suggestions.md

 ---
 name: Suggestions
-about: Provide suggestions for improving model performance
+about: Provide suggestions for improving models

 ---